"Where's my tax refund?"

 Ever wonder what happens between efiling your tax return and receiving your refund?

 Once you are accepted, you are on the IRS payment timetable.
 The IRS issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2014.
+The same results are expected for 2014.

-Once you have e-filed your return, you can use the IRS Where’s My Refund? tool to check the status of your refund.
-You will get personalized refund information based on the processing of your tax return.
-The tool will provide an actual refund date as soon as the IRS processes your tax return and approves your refund.
-Remember, most refunds will be issued in less than 21 days.
+Either the mobile apps or the tool will get you personalized refund information based on the processing of your tax return.
+They will provide an actual refund date as soon as the IRS processes your tax return and approves your refund.
+Most refunds will be issued in less than 21 days.
 You can start checking the status of your refund within 24 hours after you have e-filed you return.

 Remember, the fastest way to get your refund is to e-file and choose direct deposit.